anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter04.md

 configurations and the default test lists.
 Any optional capability or services (e.g. Barbican) can be still verified by the classical Functest containers.

-The next subsections only detail the Tempest test which must not be executed from a Compliance state point.
+The next subsections only detail the Tempest tests which must not be executed from a Compliance state point.
 The remaining tests have to pass successfully.
 They cover all together the API testing requirements as asked by [RA1 Core OpenStack Services APIs]({{ "/doc/ref_arch/openstack/chapters/chapter05.html" | relative_url }})

-According to Hunter (the oldest OPNFV active release), the next software versions are considered here to verify OpenStack Pike selected by CNTT:
+According to Hunter (the oldest OPNFV active release), the following software versions are considered here to verify OpenStack Pike selected by CNTT:

 | software                | version |